pepperTux/peppertux-game/README.md

 The same story as SuperTux, basically, Tux goes to a picnic with Penny, but Nolok attacks the two penguins and captures Penny, leaving just a note telling Tux that he doesn't stand a chance at getting Penny back, so Tux goes forward towards Nolok's castle.

 ## How do I compile?
 Install Haxe 4.3.7, then install HaxeFlixel, including Flixel-Addons.
-Then compile using "lime test (Your OS) -debug"
+Then you need to install hxcpp (haxelib install hxcpp), then compile using "lime test (Your OS) -debug"

 ## How do I make levels?
 Same way you make levels for HaxeTux.